adrwxyz/adrw.xyz/notes/finance/2019-state-of-canadian-real-estate.md

 If the rate of delinquency is not sufficiently high and is spread out over a period of many years, then it may not significantly cause a crash of payday loan providers or holders or payday loan backed securities for example.

-If a point is reached though where families begin to downsize because of their significant financial hnsustianability then a glut in the market that pushes house prices down will only serve to reinforce a viscous cycle as Canada’s sky high consumer debt begins to unwind.
+If a point is reached though where families begin to downsize because of their significant financial unsustianability then a glut in the market that pushes house prices down will only serve to reinforce a viscous cycle as Canada’s sky high consumer debt begins to unwind.

 # Has the deleveraging in Canada already begun